Wild-harvested Mushrooms Certification

 Page

-Every year in the spring, Iowa State University Extension and Outreach offers classes for anyone interested in being certified to sell wild-harvested mushrooms within the state of Iowa.
+Every year in the spring, Iowa State University Extension and Outreach offers classes for anyone interested in being certified to sell wild-harvested mushrooms within Iowa.

-To legally sell eight different wild-harvested mushrooms in Iowa, sellers must complete a certification workshop that covers identifying and distinguishing them from look-alikes.
+To legally sell eight different types of wild-harvested mushrooms in Iowa, sellers must complete a certification workshop that covers identifying and distinguishing them from look-alikes.

 Photo by Lacey Siomos

-Pleurotus citrinopileatus, Pleurotus ostreatus, Pleurotus populinu, Pleurotus pulmonarious
+Scientific name: Pleurotus citrinopileatus, Pleurotus ostreatus, Pleurotus populinus, Pleurotus pulmonarious

 Volk, Tom Fungus of the Month for October 1998